CodingTrain/website-archive/README.md

 Live streams are announced as events on YouTube, [please subscribe to receive notifications for events](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw/subscribe)!

-# Add your own variation
+# Add your own variation i.e. Your own idea.

 If you want to share your own variation based on a Coding Train video, visit the page corresponding to the video on our [website](http://thecodingtrain.com).
 Check out the [Community Contributions Guide](https://thecodingtrain.com/Guides/community-contribution-guide.html) to see how it's done.
 It will then be featured right under the video on the website for everyone to see!